 When you are in Vale, you'll notice that it is more blue-collar than most other communities in America.
 36.93% of Vale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vale is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Vale who work in office and administrative support (13.78%), maintenance occupations (12.36%), and food service (6.82%).

-Being a small city, Vale does not have a public transit system used by locals to get to and from work.
+Vale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Vale is quite a bit lower than the national average among all cities of 21.84%: just 12.71% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Vale with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Vale in 2022 was $18,706, which is low income relative to Oregon and the nation.
 This equates to an annual income of $74,824 for a family of four.
 However, Vale contains both very wealthy and poor people as well.